 Outreach and Assistance for Socially Disadvantaged and Veteran Farmers and Ranchers Funding

-Section 12201 of the Agricultural Act of 2014 amends Section 2501 of the Food, Agriculture, Conservation, and Trade Act of 1990, to be codified at 7 U.S.C.
-Section 2279.
+Section 12301 of the Agriculture Improvement Act of 2018 amends Section 7405 of the Food Security and Rural Investment Act of 2002 and Section 2501 of the Food, Agriculture, Conservation, and Trade Act of 1990, to be codified at 7 U.S.C.
+Section 2279(c)